growing revenue without growing expense

-But that’s not at all how processes tend to work, especially those dealing with unstructured content, which is most of them.
-With unstructured content, a human has to read the document and decide what data to extract.
+But that’s not at all how processes tend to work, especially those dealing with unstructured data, which is most of them.
+With unstructured data, a human has to read the document and decide what data to extract.
 (RPA can, however, complement IPA in a financial services automation solution, as we discuss briefly below and in detail here.)

-As implemented by Indico, intelligent document processing technology is fundamentally different from OCR, RPA, and templated approaches because it can understand document context much like a human does.
-That’s because Indico’s Intelligent Process Automation (IPA) platform is based on a model that incorporates 500 million labeled data points, enough to understand human language and the context of a document.
+As implemented by Indico, intelligent automation in banking and for other financial services is fundamentally different from OCR, RPA, and templated approaches because it can understand document context much like a human does.
+That’s because Indico’s Unstructured Data Platform is based on a model that incorporates 500 million labeled data points, enough to understand human language and the context of a document.

 Building an effective digital process automation model requires having a large set of data to “train” on.
 It’s that trove of data that brings intelligence to any artificial intelligence solution.
 But even the largest financial services company or commercial bank would be hard-pressed to come up with that much data and effectively train its models.

 Indico uses an AI technology known as transfer learning to create custom models that can tackle virtually any downstream task – including customer onboarding and other standard financial services and banking processes.
 The result is that it takes a relatively small number of documents to train the model – usually just a few dozen.
 What’s more, you don’t need data scientists to make it all work.
 Rather, business professionals on the front lines train the automation model – those who know the processes best.
 (For a deeper dive on this point, check out our Intelligent Process Automation page.)